renato145/zero2prod/README.md

 TODO:
 - 404 page.
-- Chapter 7:
-  - What happens if a user clicks on a confirmation link twice?
 - Chapter 11:
   - GET /admin/newsletters: redirect the user back to the form page with a proper error message when body validation fails (page 444).